GR-124/Learning_Journal/README.md

 05/11/2024-
 when making health controller it didn't work. solution: typed currenthealth = maxhealth; in wrong bit of script so i moved it.

+12/11/2024-
+i don't know what null means and i have to explain it in my tutorial.
+Solution: i googled it